 How Does Lamunyon Fix Wet Basements?

-Sump Pump with Battery Back-up:
+Sump Pump and Battery Back-up

 Sump pumps work to drain water away from your home, reducing erosion and improving indoor air quality.
 At Lamunyon, the sump pumps we install are energy efficient and work in combination with other basement waterproofing products to create a permanent solutions for your basement water issues.
 Installing a sump pump with a battery backup ensures that should your home lose power, the sump pump will continue to operate, keeping your basement dry.